Lartu/ldpl/docs/flow.md

 ```

 ## `STOP PARALLEL _`

+!!! info
+    `STOP PARALLEL _` is currently only available in LDPL 4.5-dev.

 The `STOP PARALLEL` statement halts execution of the parallel thread referenced by the passed NUMBER variable.